 I looked around to see if anyone was watching or had a startled expression.
 No one even noticed; yep, feeling vulnerable.

 I was not expecting this flood of angst to start hitting me in this very normal, safe situation.

-When I ask what does it mean to feel vulnerable? this is the perfect situation for me to struggle finding courage; at least on the inside!
+When I ask what does it mean to feel vulnerable?
+This is the type of situation where I struggle to find courage; at least on the inside.